julijanna/machine-learning/projects/capstone/MD Files/capstone_report.md

 This project would be used in marketing department in order to decide which potential customers to contact.
 Because sales people are contacting customers through telephone, it takes time and money to contact every customer which will not subscribe to a deposit.
 Proposed algorithm has 0.82 recall, which means that if this algorithm would be used to choose which potential customers should be contacted, only 82% of customers who bought the product would buy it, because other 18% of them would not be contacted at all.
 It can mean, that it would decrease sales, but there is another side of it.
 Algorithms' recall on potential client, who didn't buy the deposite is 0.88.
 That means that usage algorithm would reduce unsuccessfull contacts to 12%.
 Keeping in mind, that 89% of people in this dataset didn't subscribe to a deposit, 80% less people would have to be contacted, what would cause only 12% smaller order intake.

 ![](/Users/mkot/Documents/Edu/Machine Learning Nanodegree/fork/machine-learning/projects/capstone/images/26 final visualization.png)
-Fig. 27: T-Test result for SVMs score vs. benchmark
+Fig. 29: T-Test result for SVMs score vs. benchmark

 ### Reflection
-The process of creating this solution mapping marketing actions, when there is a need to optimize marketing actions or process.
+The process of creating this solution was following marketing actions, when there is a need to optimize marketing performance.
 1. There was a dataset of marketing activities and their results (real data obtained from repository).
 2. Goal was defined to gel as high F2-Score as possible, but at least higher than benchmark.
 3. Data was investigated and described.